configcat/scoop-configcat/README.md

-# Scoop Bucket for ConfigCat.
+# Scoop Bucket for ConfigCat
 [Scoop](https://scoop.sh) third party bucket for ConfigCat.

 To add this bucket to your scoop environment, execute the following command.